LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

 Policy Setup
 ````````````

-Now we want to create the policies and policy mapping function in our multiagent
+Now we want to create the policies and the policy mapping function in our multiagent
 experiment.
 Each agent in our simulation is homogeneous: they all have the same
 observation space, action space, and objective function.
 Thus, we can create a
 single policy and map all agents to that policy.

 .. code-block:: python

-   ref_agent = env.unwrapped.agentsp['agent0']
+   ref_agent = env.unwrapped.agents['agent0']
    policies = {
        'corridor': (None, ref_agent.observation_space, ref_agent.action_space, {})
    }